 Tony and I discussed different options when selecting our home base, but a Texas residency won for many reasons.
 However, the two most important were homeschooling laws and no income tax.
-We are homeschooling both our girls the entire time we are traveling, and I didn’t want many regulations to complicate the process.
+We are homeschooling both of our girls the entire time we are traveling, and I didn’t want many regulations to complicate the process.
 No income tax is an obvious plus!

 The first step after moving was establishing a domicile in Texas.
 It made things easier that Tony was transferring, and we would be staying in Texas for a year before traveling.
 However, we still needed to set up a mailing address with Escapees.
 Next, we headed to the Department of Public Safety for our new driver’s licenses and voter registrations.

 Texas has a convoluted process where you must inspect your vehicles before registering them.
 It's not hard or expensive, but it's another step in an already lengthy process.
-Michigan is a lot easier, and you can get driver’s licenses and registrations done in the same place.
+Michigan is a lot easier, and you can get driver’s licenses and registrations in the same place.
 After our new driver's licenses and inspection stickers, we registered our vehicles at the Texas Department of Motor Vehicles.

 The cash flow

 Tony works at a company that has locations in both Michigan and Texas.
 After sharing our dream, his company agreed to transfer him to a Dallas site, and we were extremely grateful.
 The transfer allowed us to have two incomes while we accomplished everything on the list.
 They even transferred him to a different location in Texas after a few months to accommodate our travel plans.
 However, Tony does plan on leaving at the end of the year.
 I wish his company had a position for a full-time traveler (HAHA), but it's not that type of business.
 We are incredibly blessed for the opportunity, and thankful they are accommodating our needs.